Merseyside Child Death Overview Panel (CDOP)

 Parental Participation

-A national leaflet was compiled by the Foundation for the Study of Infant Deaths (FSID) (now Lullaby Trust) in consultation with bereaved parents.
+A national leaflet was compiled by the Lullaby Trust in consultation with bereaved parents.
 This leaflet provides information relating to the child death review process in addition to the Coronial process.

 A local Merseyside leaflet is available and is distributed by the Registrars at the point at which the child’s death is registered.
 For child deaths leading to inquest the leaflet is provided within the inquest pack, provided by Coroner's Officers.
 The leaflet informs parents and carers of the process that has to be undertaken and the reasons for doing so.
 Bereavement support resources are listed and an additional bereavement support list is made available.